jzfchen/blog/content/blog/Lesson_3.md

 In the same way, her passing serves as a reminder of my humanity and the purpose for which I’ve entered this field.
 I hope the compassion that Haniya inspired in me will never fade completely, but rather, be exercised with temperance.

 _For confidentiality purposes, I have changed the names, ages, ethnicity, and occupation of all mentioned parties.
-The details of the medical conditions mentioned are loosely based off reality but significantly altered to remove identifiable information_
+The details of the medical condition and other occurrences are loosely based off reality but significantly altered to remove identifiable information_